xut806/AC215_ByteBites/README.md

    - One of the retrieved context:
    ![image](./screenshots/llm-rag-example.png)

-## Frontend
+## Frontend & Backend

 - **Overview**: In this part, we implement the frontend including the landing page and dashboard (recipe upload, ingredients selection, meal preference selection，recipe generation).
+We also implement the backend to handle the OCR and NER task to extract ingredients from the receipt.
 - **Instructions**:
+  - First, in the `/api-service` directory, run `sh docker-shell.sh` to start the container.
+    - You can also try out the OCR and NER API at `http://localhost:9000/docs`.
-  - In the `/landing` directory, run `npm install` to install the dependencies, then run `npm run dev` to start the app on localhost.
+  - Then, in the `/landing` directory, run `npm install` to install the dependencies, then run `npm run dev` to start the app on localhost.
+    - You can also try out the frontend app at `http://localhost:3000`.
+    - Currently, the OCR and NER API is not hosted on the cloud, so you need to run the container locally.
 - **Example**:
   - Landing Page:
   ![image](./screenshots/landing-page.png)